luisangelorjr/favorite-products-api/README.md

 ##### Quick test

-If you want simply quick test, run the command:
+If you want a simple quick test, run the command:

 ```bash